1. FSV Mainz 05 (women): History

 In 2022, FSV Mainz 05 and TSV Schott Mainz agreed to collaborate on developing girls' and women's football.
 This partnership saw TSV Schott Mainz fully integrated into the Mainz 05 framework starting from the 2023–24 season.
 In their inaugural season, the club secured first place in the Regionalliga Südwest but fell to VfL Bochum with a 6–3 aggregate score in the 2.
 Bundesliga promotion play-off final.

 The club initially utilized TSV Schott Mainz' facilities, before moving to the Bruchwegstadion ahead of the 2024–25 season.
 On 18 May 2025, Mainz secured promotion to the 2.
-Bundesliga after winning the Regionalliga Südwest, having won all but two matches.
+Bundesliga after winning the 2024–25 Frauen-Regionalliga Südwest, having won all but two matches.
 The team shone offensively, with Nadine Anstatt becoming the league's top scorer with 33 goals.

+On 17 May 2026, the club secured promotion to the Bundesliga as runners-up after a 5–0 victory over FC Ingolstadt on the final matchday.